oniyukii/anxiety/scenes/act4.md

 {{/if}}

 {{if _.a4_fears_discussed==2}}
-b: Adesso tocca a te.
+b: Tocca di nuovo a te.
 Cosa ne pensi?
 {{/if}}

 {{if _.a4_fears_discussed==3}}
-b: Che altro ti viene in mente?
+b: Altre considerazioni?
 {{/if}}

 `Game.OVERRIDE_CHOICE_SPEAKER = "h"`